mckennapsean/dissertation/content/07-reflect.md

 pilots, similar to prototypes, in the _make_ activity.
 The process may not perfectly overlap, but it shows that the design activity framework can map to this style of formative or evaluative work in ways that the nine-stage framework cannot.
-Additionally, the lack of generalizability of the studies presented here could be uncovered by reflecting on assumptions and artifacts generated when forming the study, such as the single story, one dataset, and subset of visualizations, which is fixed throughout all of the conditions and studies.
+Additionally, the lack of generalizability of the study presented here could be uncovered by reflecting on assumptions and artifacts generated, such as the single story, one dataset, and subset of visualizations, which is fixed throughout all of the conditions.

 Lastly, the design activity framework worksheets emphasize the importance of